tene/automatic-spoon/README.md

 ## Use and Development

 You can use whatever release of [Automatic Spoon](https://tene.github.io/automatic-spoon/) I'm personally using in your browser.
 This may change unpredictably, and might lose any data you've stored there.
-I plan to add some kind of export functionality so you can save whatever you've made with this, and I'll try to support importing old exports whenever it's easy and convenient.
+Save the export if you care about data here.
+If I ever get around to adding support for loading exported data, I'll try to support loading old exports if it's convenient.

 Build with `yarn run build`